Parliamentary.ai

 Groups Affected

-- General Lighthouse Authorities: Will have their responsibilities transferred to the Commission and Office.
+• General Lighthouse Authorities: Will have their responsibilities transferred to the Commission and the Office.

-- Local Lighthouse Authorities: Will be subject to directions from the Commission regarding the operation and maintenance of lighthouses, buoys, and beacons.
+• Local Lighthouse Authorities: Will be subject to directions from the Commission (with Office consent) regarding their lighthouses, buoys, and beacons.

-- Employees of General Lighthouse Authorities: May experience changes in employment, including pension arrangements.
+• Employees of General Lighthouse Authorities: May experience changes to their employment due to the transfer of responsibilities, potentially including pension changes.

 Powered by nyModel